manhowong/ephys-analysis-toolbox/resources/analysis_algorithms/membrane_props.md

 ## 1. Zero every trace

-Zero every trace of capacitance transient by the average amplitude of its own baseline (defined by user, e.g. 0 to 4 ms of the trace).
+Zero every trace of capacitance transient by the average amplitude of its own baseline (defined by the user, e.g. 0 to 4 ms of the trace).

-## 2. Get average trace
+## 2. Get the average trace

 ## 3. Determine transient peak direction by test pulse direction

-## 4. Find peak location
+## 4. Find the peak location

-The location of first transient peak is defined as the first sampling point with either minimum or maximum value depending on peak direction.
+The location of the first transient peak is defined as the first sampling point with either minimum or maximum value depending on peak direction.

-## 5. Locate decay window
+## 5. Locate the decay window

-The decay window is defined as the peak location to an user-defined end point (this depends on the length of test pulse).
+The decay window is defined as the decay from the peak location to the user-defined end point (this depends on the length of test pulse).

-## 6. Zero trace in decay window to stable current
+## 6. Zero the trace in the decay window to the stable current

 The stable current ($I_{stable}$) is the difference between the baseline and the last 10 sampling points of the decay window.

-## 7. Fit decay to first order exponential function
+## 7. Fit decay to a first-order exponential function

-The trace within the decay window is fitted to a first order exponential function using the non-linear least squares method.
-The function is shown as below:
+The trace within the decay window is fitted to a first-order exponential function using the non-linear least squares method.
+The function is shown below:

 $I = I_0 \cdot e^{-t/tau}$